uaf/uaf/doc/pyuaf/_sources/api_pyuaf.txt

  - :mod:`pyuaf.client` for all client related code.

-It also contains an attribute:
+It also contains these attributes:

+    .. attribute:: __version__

+        Version of the UAF/PyUAF.

     .. attribute:: initialized